 In The Hague, the international city of peace and justice, tens of thousands of people are working every day to tackle complex global challenges.
 It is a city that is cosmopolitan yet compact.
 Just about everything in the city is just a stone’s throw away from everything else – government agencies, commercial enterprises, knowledge institutions and international organisations.
 So connections are easily made; it’s a place where you can readily expand your network and exert influence.
 At the national level or the international level.
 Which is why multinationals like Shell, Siemens, Huawei and the NN Group find a welcoming business climate in The Hague.

-Economic sectors such as Energy, Finance & Legal, ICT & Telecom, and Security are well-represented in The Hague.
+Economic sectors such as Energy, Finance & Legal, IT & Mobile, and Security are well-represented in The Hague.
 The city is also the seat of the Dutch government – a place where important decisions affecting the future of the country are taken every day.
 With knowledge institutions such as The Hague University of Applied Sciences and the universities of Leiden, Delft and Rotterdam, there’s a steady stream of highly educated talent to the city.

 What especially distinguishes The Hague is the excellent cooperation that exists between business, government, and knowledge institutions, as well as within the sectors.
 That cooperation brings with it new knowledge and the development of innovative products.
 That’s what is happening, for example, in The Hague Security Delta, the largest security cluster in Europe.
 More than 13,000 people work there in some 400 organisations to improve cyber security around the world.